Phil Matson: Swimming

-Seven days later, on 26 February 1908, swimming at a swimming carnival in Kalgoorie, Matson broke his own world record by another three and two-fifths seconds, when he swam the distance in three minutes and ten and three-fifths of a second.
-However, because a surveyor's certificate could not be produced that precisely verified the dimensions of the pool (i.e., the exact length of the swim) the governing body, the New South Wales Amateur Swimming Association, refused to ratify the new record.
+Seven days later, on 26 February 1908, Matson was swimming at a swimming carnival in Kalgoorlie when he broke his own world record by another 3.4 seconds, swimming 220 yards in 3 minutes and 10.6 seconds.
+However, because a surveyor's certificate could not be produced that precisely verified the dimensions of the pool (i.e. the exact length of the swim), the governing body, the New South Wales Amateur Swimming Association, refused to ratify the new record.

-Because his playing professional football at the same time precluded him from being considered for the Olympic Games, he turned professional for a £20 stake in 1909.
+Meanwhile, Matson's football career precluded him from being considered for the Olympic Games in swimming.
+He therefore turned professional for a £20 stake in 1909.